 I am immensely pleased to present the Annual Report of Sangam India Limited for 2022-23.
 Since our establishment, we have embraced a forward-thinking approach, constantly seeking innovation in both our business strategies and product offerings.
-We deeply comprehend the importance of intertwining the strands of innovation, responsibility, and collaboration to forge a
+We deeply comprehend the importance of intertwining the strands of innovation, responsibility, and collaboration to forge a brighter future in the present moment.
+This overarching concept exemplifies our commitment to embracing transformative shifts, nurturing progress, and making a positive imprint on both society and the environment.
+It serves as a testament to our resolute dedication to augmenting operational efficacy, maximising the utilisation of resources, and providing ground-breaking solutions that cater to the ever-evolving needs of our esteemed customers.

-The Indian economy has witnessed a significant transformation in the span of the last ten years, propelling it from the tenth-largest global economy to a prominent player, currently holding the fifth position.
-The growth estimate of 7% for 2022-23 surpasses that of major economies and remains slightly above the average growth rate experienced by the Indian economy in the decade preceding the Covid-19 pandemic.
+The Indian economy has witnessed a significant outstar transformation in the span of the last ten years, propelling 2,715 C it from the tenth-largest global economy to a prominent 22, witr player, currently holding the fifth position.
+The growth ₹ 140.2 estimate of 7% for 2022-23 surpasses that of major 2022-22 economies and remains slightly above the average growth 2022-22 rate experienced by the Indian economy in the decade On the preceding the Covid-19 pandemic. growth